 Top Things to See and Do

-- Bangkok – The heart of Thailand, this crazy city is a must see.
+- Explore Bangkok – The heart of Thailand, this crazy city is a must-see.
 Most travelers don’t like it right away but it grows on you.
 Explore temples, palaces, amazing markets, shops, one of the craziest nightlife scenes in the world, and of course, amazing Thai food.
 At first, I didn’t like this place but it grew on me.
 Now, I love this city and return frequently.

-- Khao Sok National Park – Located down south, this is considered one of the best parks in the world and the best in Thailand.
+- Visit Khao Sok National Park – Located down south, this is considered one of the best parks in the world and the best in Thailand.
 You’ll find caves, jungles, rivers, lakes, and tall limestone kyrsts here.
 It’s not a common stop but if you are in Thailand for awhile, you should make the effort to go.

-- Full Moon Party – If you like partying, there’s no better party in the world than the famous Full Moon Party.
+- Partake in the Full Moon Party – If you like partying, there’s no better party in the world than the famous Full Moon Party.
 It’s 20,000 people partying until sunrise on a beach on Haat Rin, Koh Phangan.
 Sure, it is super touristy but that doesn’t mean it’s not a lot of fun and it’s as much a part of Thailand as anything else.

-- Scuba Diving – Scuba diving here is a popular activity.
+- Go Scuba Diving – Scuba diving here is a popular activity.
 The cheapest place to learn is on the island of Kao Tao, which caters specifically for dive trips.
 Most people don’t go there if they aren’t diving.
 While you can dive all over the country, Ko Lanta, the Surin Islands, and the Similian Islands offer the best diving.

 - Learn to Cook – Thai food is one of the most delicious types of food in the world and its relatively easy to cook.
-All over the country you’ll find places to teach you though the best are in Chiang Mai and Bangkok.
+All over the country you’ll find places to teach you, though the best are in Chiang Mai and Bangkok.
 Even if you don’t plan to cook back home, at least you get to spend a day making and eating food.

-- Get off the Beaten Path - If you really want to see what life in Thailand is like outside the big cities, visit Isaan.
+- Get off the Beaten Path - If you really want to see what Thai life is like outside the big cities, visit Isaan.
 Isaan is the name for the northeastern part of Thailand and is extremely rural.
 This area contains small farming villages that hardly see any tourists.
 Life here hasn’t changed much in a long time.
 Often considered a “backwater”, I think it’s one of the most interesting places in the country.

 - Take the day train - Taking the day train from Bangkok to Chiang Mai is not only cheaper but a much better way to see the countryside than the night train.
 Sure, you waste a day but you see the countryside, you experience how Thais take the train, and your treated to vendors coming off and on every stop selling meals for 50 cents.
 The day trip remains one of my favorite experiences in Thailand.
 Just make sure you have a good book!